Discord4J/Discord4J/.github/README_TEMPLATE.md

 Discord4J 3.0.x installation instructions and examples can be found on the [3.0.x branch](https://github.com/Discord4J/Discord4J/tree/3.0.x).

+## ⛰️ Large Bots

+Here are some real-world examples of large bots using Discord4J:

+* [Groovy](https://groovy.bot/) - An easy to use music bot used by more than 4 million servers.
+* [ZeroTwo](https://zerotwo.bot/) - An anime multi-purpose bot used in more than 250K servers.
+* [DisCal](https://www.discalbot.com/) - Implements Google Calendar into Discord as seamlessly and comprehensively as possible; serving nearly 14K servers.
+* [Shadbot](https://github.com/Shadorc/Shadbot) - A configurable multipurpose bot with music, gambling mini-games, video game stats, and more; serving almost 12K servers.

+Do you own a large bot using Discord4J?
+Ask an admin in our Discord or submit a pull request to add your bot to the list!

 ## ⚛️ Reactive

 Discord4J uses [Project Reactor](https://projectreactor.io/) as the foundation for our asynchronous framework.
 Reactor provides a simple yet extremely powerful API that enables users to reduce resources and increase performance.